mamisaki/TractoFlowProc/README.md

 nohup ./run_TractFlow.py ~/TractFlow_workspace/input_data --with_docker --fully_reproducible \
     --copy_local --workspace ~/TractFlowWork_local > nohup_tf.out &
 ```
-In this example, the --copy_local option causes the input_data folder to be copied to ~/TractFlowWork/, which is specified by the --workspace option, and when the process is finished, the results and work folders are copied back to the workspace (parent directory of input_data).
+In this example, the --copy_local option causes the input_data folder to be copied to ~/TractFlowWork/, which is specified by the --workspace option, and when the process is finished, the results and work folders are copied back to the workspace.

 ~/TractFlowWork_local can be removed after the process.